Jinntec/Fore/README.md

 * you have to juggle with several XML documents for i18n or other files you need to reference
 * you may want some control with regard to datatypes
 * you may want to enforce some rules under which you consider your document valid after editing
+* you need to chain submissions to allow complex manipulation of different sources at once

 ## exforms - what should it look like?